ScreamingSandals/BedWars/docs/arena.md

 !!! note "Positions"

     These two points define a box around your arena.
     It is like setting a region with WorldEdit.

 <img alt="Arena bounds" src="../assets/arena_bounds.png" width="400"/>

 ## Adding Teams

-Now it's time to add the teams.
+Now it is time to add the teams.
 To add a team, use this command:
 `/bw admin <arena name> team add <team name> <team color> <team size>`

 Example: `/bw admin MyArena team add Red RED 2`